 Festivals & Events

-The Mifune Matsuri is a unique and fascinating annual recreation of imperial boating parties once held by the Emperor and his court during the Heian period.
+The Mifune Matsuri, taking place in May in Kyoto's Arashiyama district, is a unique and fascinating annual re-creation of imperial boating parties held by the Emperor and his court during the Heian period.

-Kurumazaki Shrine is few minutes from JR Arashiyama Station on foot.
+Kurumazaki Shrine is a few minutes from Arashiyama Station on foot.

 Take a train from Kyoto Station to Arashiyama Station on the Sainhonsen Line, which takes around 15 minutes.
-Walk south towards the riverside to arrive at Kurumazaki Shrine.
+Walk south toward the riverside to reach Kurumazaki Shrine.

 The Mifune Festival re-creates these 1,000-year old parties on the third Sunday of May, drawing up to 100,000 tourists who come to view the graceful spectacle of a fleet of twenty boats.

 Traditional dances, music, and poetry recitations are performed on the prows of these old-fashioned boats, each designed with the heads of a bird or a dragon.

 While the Japanese characters for Mifune literally mean “three boats,” it is also an allusion to the “three arts” practiced during the festival: Japanese poetry (waka), Chinese poetry (kanshi), and musical performance and dance (sogaku).

 The current festival originated in 1928 and is organized by the Kurumazaki Shrine, which stands close to the river.

 The shrine is dedicated to the patron deity of the performing arts and is visited by many famous stars who come here to offer prayers so that they can give better stage performances or rise in popularity.
 The shrine also draws many members of Kyoto's geiko (geisha) community.